cmdoret/master_archive/README.md

   + `parse_pstacks.sh`: Parses the log files obtained by pstacks with different parameter values to produce a table of summary statistics for the report.
   + `parse_cstacks.sh`: Parses the cstacks output catalogue to compute summary statistics and store them in a table for the report.
   + `parse_VCF.sh`: Uses vcftools to compute several statistics from the output VCF file returned by the populations module of STACKS and store them in text files inside the `vcftools` subfolder.
-  + `plot_VCF.R`: Produces barplots to visualize the output statistics extracted by `parse_VCF.sh`.
-Plots are stored in the `vcftools` subfolder and used in the report.
+  + `plot_VCF.R`: Produces barplots to visualize the output statistics extracted by `parse_VCF.sh`: Plots are stored in the `vcftools` subfolder and used in the report.
+  + `assembly_stats.R`: Generates a table with standard descriptive statistics of the assembly (N50, number of contigs...).
+  + `explo_assoc.py`: Uses genotype matrices of each family to measure proportion of heterozygosity across individuals of each SNPs, and producing visualizations.
+Also produces a list of SNPs that are homozygous in mothers and another list of "potential CSD candidates".
+  + `SNP_stats.R`: Summarises lists of SNPs into number of SNPs per family for producing tables in lab book.

 * `stacks_pipeline`: This folder contains scripts required to run the different components of the STACKS suite